 - In an example of Brand Name Takeover, "ichiban" is often used as a generic term in Canada to refer to any type of ramen.
 In the original Japanese, it means "number one".
 This is no longer the case in areas with large East Asian populations where ramen instead will refer to the fresher non-instant versions served in restaurants.

 - Poland: Yum Yum, Vifon and Knorr Nudle - the last one has many unusual flavors for ramen, including Hungarian goulash and tomato soup, the latter being especially popular locally.

 - Russia: Korea Yakult's Doshirak and local Rollton brand,note although recently Nong Shim started to make a dent.
 Chinese/Taiwanese brand "Master Kang" and Vietnamese "Choice", "Mivimex" and to the lesser extent "Mivina" (which is more popular in Ukraine) are the locally popular imports, as are the Japanese brands, which are seen as a more upscale product, often costing as much as a freshly made dish of ramen in the Japanese restaurant.
 Flavored instant mashed potatoes often take the place of instant noodles as the main cheap food product, to the point of being sold in cups similar to instant ramen.

 - Germany: Maggi 5-Minuten-Terrine

 - Indonesia, Nigeria and The Middle East (minus Israel): Indomie, favored for being fairly good and halal.
-In Jordan and the rest of the Levant, Indomie just refers to any instant ramen.
+In Egypt and the Levant (especially Jordan), Indomie just refers to any instant ramen.